Symmetry-protected topological orders for interacting fermions -- Fermionic topological nonlinear $\sigma$ models and a special group supercohomology theory: Calculate group super-cohomology class

 \section{Calculate group super-cohomology class}

-In this section we will demonstrate how to calculate group super-cohomology classes, following the general outline described in section \ref{gen}.
+In this appendix we will demonstrate how to calculate group super-cohomology classes, following the general outline described in section \ref{gen}.
 We will do so by performing explicit calculations from some simple groups.